Last month I payed my first visit to the new GP in town.

 Her first question: if there was anything she needed to know.

-I told her about my stomac issues.
+I told her about my stomac problems.
 She nodded.
 I told her about the pencilline allergy that runs in the family.
 She nodded.
 Then I told her my mother had breast cancer.
 At the age of 45.
 She looked up from her desk and put down her pen.

 She asked me how my mother was.
-I’m happy to say she has now celebrated fifteen years being cancer free.
+And I’m happy to say she has now celebrated fifteen years being cancer free.

 It’s moments like these that remind me just how lucky we are.
 I was still young when she was diagnosed, but I have seen first hand how the diagnosis can change you.
 And I know it takes a lot of bravery and courage to get through times like these.